AceCentre/RelayKeys/README.md

 **We are a commercial developer..
 I like it but I think I could do it differently**.
 Thats great!
 But please consider the end user.
 If you as a commercial supplier dont want to continue making this hardware/software solution in the future consider a route to how a user could use a open solution.
 Please consider either replicating our command set at a serial or CLI level.

+**Why not just do this in software alone?** Sure.
+If you can.
+On windows - its not possible..
+Yet.
+Maybe in Windows 11.
+In MacOS it *should* be - and iOS & Android its definitely possible.
+But our solution kind of offloads the problem.
+If you work in one of the mobile environments and want to replicate the functionality go for it - just please consider following some similarity in command structure (take a look at the macros for example)

 ![Image of Person Using AAC](https://acecentre.org.uk/wp-content/uploads/2017/05/Helping-children-with-AAC-needs-1280x492.jpg)